Tag

 The 5 best laptops for CAD and and 3D modeling in 2024

-Whether it’s engineering or game design, 3d modeling and CAD has become very big in the past few years, especially with a lot of folks starting to do it at home for things like 3D printer files.
+Whether it’s engineering or game design, 3d modeling and CAD work has become very big in the past few years, especially with a lot of folks starting to do it at home for like 3D printer files.
 Of course, not every laptop you pick up can handle doing that sort of work, so if you plan to do either, then going for a laptop that is fit for the job is important.
 To that end, we’ve collected our five favorite laptops across various price ranges and needs so that you can pick the perfect laptop for you.

 Best overall for 3D modeling